MSF-OCB/remote-tunnels/README.md

   -l MSF_LOCATION, --location MSF_LOCATION
                         The location of the MSF project, e.g. be_bruxelles -s HOST, --server HOST
-                        The remote server to which this key will give access, e.g. benuc002
-  -n AMOUNT, --num AMOUNT
+                        The remote server to which this key will give access, e.g. benuc002 -n AMOUNT, --num AMOUNT
-                        The amount of keys to generate, defaults to 5 -u USER, --user USER  The user that will be used to connect with the generated keys, defaults to "uf_<location>" --dry-run DRY_RUN
+                        The amount of keys to generate, defaults to 5 -u USER, --user USER  The user that will be used to connect with the generated keys, defaults to "uf_<location>" --dry-run             Run the script without making any changes to github
 ```
 Example usage:
 ```